hawaxgit/Delete_UserProfile/README.md

 ## 📄 License

-For internal IT use only — FPC-LEV / IT/OT SepNet Support Team, Monheim.
+For internal IT use only